Sample-Efficient Online Learning in LM Agents via Hindsight Trajectory Rewriting: Related Work

 \paragraph{Offline Reasoning and Memory} Following \citet{sumers2024cognitive}, we categorize memory systems for LM agents into two types: semantic and episodic.
 Semantic memory contains facts about the environment, and episodic memory stores past actions.
 In this work, we consider two baselines, Reflexion and Agent Workflow Memory (AWM), as exemplars of manipulating semantic and episodic memory \citep{shinn2023reflexion, wang2025agent}.
 Reflexion instructs the language model to reflect on the previous trajectory and propose areas of improvement; we consider these high-level notes about the environment to be part of semantic memory.
 AWM instructs the model to generate a summary workflow of the trajectory, provided the trajectory is successful; we consider this to be episodic memory.
 Building on this work, the current paper develops an improved mechanism for constructing and updating episodic memories.

 \paragraph{Experience Replay} One reason why off-policy RL algorithms can be more efficient than on-policy ones is that they can store and learn from informative trajectories that are low probability under the current policy, or even trajectories that were never observed at all.
 Such \emph{experience replay} techniques have proven especially valuable in situations with sparse rewards or limited data, as they extract maximal learning signal from a small number of positive examples \citep{PER, lu2023synthetic, zhang2025rlep}.
 In particular, hindsight experience replay (HER) further improves sample efficiency by relabeling past trajectories with alternative goals that were actually achieved during execution \citep{andrychowicz2017hindsight}.
-For instance, if an agent fails to reach a target location but successfully navigates to an intermediate point, HER treats this trajectory as a successful example for reaching that intermediate goal. \cite{codeit} apply HER to self-improve language models at writing code; our approach can be viewed as a generalization of HER in which not only goals, but arbitrary aspects of trajectories, can be edited in hindsight.
+For instance, if an agent fails to reach a target location but successfully navigates to an intermediate point, HER treats this trajectory as a successful example for reaching that intermediate goal. \cite{codeit} apply HER to self-improve language models at writing code; our approach can be viewed as a generalization of HER in which not only goals, but arbitrary aspects of trajectories, can be edited in hindsight. \citet{bagel} also take inspiration from HER to induce natural language descriptions of agent trajectories; we go one step further and induce synthetic trajectories themselves.